 Only CAN messages and error frames are supported.
 Other object types are silently ignored.

-Parameters file (Union[str, os.PathLike[str], BinaryI0]) - a path-like object or as file-like object to read from If this is a file-like object, is has to opened in binary read mode, not text read mode.
+- file (BinaryI0) a path-like object or as file-like object to read from If this is a file-like object, is has to opened in binary read mode, not text read mode. - kwargs (Any)